Menu

 Think about the way a salesperson can predict almost every question or qualm a customer has about a product.
 When you are writing copy you need to put yourself in the customers mind and make sure all the things they need to know to make a purchase are included in the copy.
 Before making a purchase most people will look for answers to their questions regarding the product or service.
 If they can find answers to their questions on your website they will be less inclined to look elsewhere.

 Even though you may be answering a variety of questions, don’t waffle when you write page content.
 You need to keep it clean and concise in terms of content as well as design.
-User’s easily get frustrated with unclear and disorganised pages and will leave quickly.
+User’s easily get frustrated with unclear and disorganized pages and will leave quickly.
 If you keep it clean and give them the information they want in an easy to understand format you are more likely to keep them engaged and therefore more likely to convert them into customers.

 While you are keeping all these factors in mind it can be easy to slip into a mechanical way of writing that tells the reader what they need to know but doesn’t connect with them.
 When you are writing, look out for phrases that you would not say in person.
 Even though you are writing for a website your content needs to be human to avoid moments of disconnect with your potential customers.